Cheapest Places To Live In Italy (21 Cities to Consider)

 Syracuse

-The average person spends $1,300 monthly in Syracuse, which is listed as a UNESCO World Heritage Site.
+Syracuse is a UNESCO World Heritage Site, and the average person spends $1,300 monthly there.
 Syracuse’s long history is full of many cultures and civilizations, and the culture is still strong today for anyone who lives there.

 Verona